 If you are interested in having us provide you with a FREE 2 Hour assessment to identify and scope out a solution to address your cybersecurity gaps please click the link below and fill out the form.
 One of our security specialists will call you back and schedule your free onsite evaluation.

-It doesn’t matter what industry you work in or the size of your business, cyber attacks and infections have no prejudice for or against anyone.
-If you use a computer handheld device or have a website, you are a target.
 Today we’re going to discuss some basic terminology and outline some steps that you can help that you can take to help protect your business from being victimized.
 Now, I promise we’re not going to go too far down the technical rabbit hole.
 Instead, we’re just going to focus on some low hanging fruit that you can address to start your business on the path to a more secure working environment.
 So what will you have to do to reduce your vulnerability?
-Today we’re going to talk about some of the common cyber security mistakes and how do we avoid them?
+Today we’re going to talk about some of the common cybersecurity mistakes and how do we avoid them?
 Well, touch a little bit on ransomware and things that you need to know as well as creating basic security policies.
 This is one of my favorites.
 So let’s start with some common cybersecurity No no’s or common mistakes.

 Don’t use your favorite sports or favorite sports team.
 Don’t use birthdays especially your birth year.
 You should also avoid passwords that are just numbers, phone numbers, the address on your building or anniversary dates.
 These are all things that are easy to look up online.
 Also, avoid using first names as passwords and not just your first name.
 Avoid using names of friends and family.
 Again, these are all things that are posted online, particularly in social media, which creates just a dictionary for anyone trying to gain access to your environment to try to use password guessing with.
 Also stay away from swear words and phrases, hobbies, names of famous athletes, car brands, and the most current popular movie.
 All of these are widely used passwords and all of these are built into pass for dictionaries online.